 The DAC is a SQL server database.
 There is one copy of this database on every EDW server that stores data available for querying and reporting.
 The DAC schema contains data permission information for every table, column and row available for querying on those servers.
 It also contains information on Security Access and Roles Matrix roles and their privileges to tables and columns of data.
 Lastly, the DAC maintains lists of campus users belonging to those roles.

 The SMAT is a web‐based front end to the Data Access Control Mechanism (DAC).
 With this tool users can grant table‐wide access, or restrict access by column and/or by row, to individual EDW database tables.

 *Full patent filed with the US Patent and Trademark Office in October, 2009.
 Decision expected in 2014.
-DAC and SMAT were developed by Information Management’s Decision Support Services team.
+DAC and SMAT were developed by Information Management’s Enterprise Data & Analytics team.